Overview

 Remittance Delivery Assessment Work Group Report

 In late 2021, the BPC, in collaboration with the Federal Reserve, formed the Remittance Delivery Assessment Work Group to determine the viability and potential of an exchange framework that would support the U.S. market’s exchange of remittance information across all payment types.
 Read the press release announcement (Off-site).
-The work group recently published their assessment report following evaluation of the electronic invoice (e-invoice) exchange framework, where they determined it is feasible to establish a remittance exchange framework with some minor adaptations.
+The work group published their assessment report following evaluation of the electronic invoice (e-invoice) exchange framework, where they determined it is feasible to establish a remittance exchange framework with some minor adaptations.
 Read more about their findings and next steps in the report below.

 Accredited Standards Committee (ASC) X9 Publishes ISO® 20022 Remittance Content Market Guide